mffiedler/svt-case-doc/atomic/fading_docker.md

 * container storage: OSTree
 * container image: skopeo

-And _systemd_ is used for manager the service provided by system containers.
+And _systemd_ is used for manager the services provided by system containers.

 Keep the goal in mind that is to containerize system services, for example, atomic-openshift-node, atomic-openshift-master-api/controllers, etcd, openvswich.
 Those services can be also run as docker containers.